I am a researcher and educator based in London.

 Practice-led research

 I work with the belief that education is the most powerful catalyst for change.
 As a qualified teacher with a master’s degree in educational leadership, I focus on the social contexts and policies that shape pedagogy in both schools and university settings.
-As an active practitioner, I am particularly engaged with how today’s education landscape influences learner outcomes.
+As an active practitioner at school and university level, I am particularly engaged with how today’s education landscape influences learner outcomes.